Reporting Your Taxes

 • Submit your W-8 BEN Form (This short form is required by the IRS for IIE to have on file and is collected with your other arrival documentation).

-• Apply for and report your SSN/ITIN to IIE: Immediately after arrival, you will be supplied with a letter in support of your application to receive a Social Security Number (SSN)/International Tax ID Number (ITIN).
-We encourage ALL Visiting Scholars to obtain an SSN or ITIN as they are valid for your lifetime, are required by law to appear on your tax returns.
+• Apply for and report your SSN/ITIN to IIE: Immediately after arrival, you will be supplied with a letter in support of your application to receive a Social Security Number (SSN)/Individual Tax Identification Number (ITIN).
+We encourage ALL Visiting Scholars to obtain an SSN (preferred-never expires) or ITIN as they are required by law to appear on your tax returns and once obtained can be used in subsequent tax years and filings.
 Having this number ahead of time will make filing your tax paperwork each year MUCH easier.
-Take note: If you receive any grant benefits (these benefits may be paid on your behalf and not seem to you like income) and didn’t obtain your SSN or ITIN while in the U.S., you’ll have to apply for an ITIN anyway at tax time.
-Applying for this Tax ID number from your home country is very inconvenient.
+Take note: If you receive any Fulbright enrichment program grant benefits (these taxable benefits are paid on your behalf but may not seem to you like income) and didn’t obtain your SSN or ITIN while in the U.S., you’ll have to apply for an ITIN at tax time.
+Applying for an ITIN from your home country is very inconvenient.

 What types of income are taxable?